You learn so much about other countries and cultures when you travel.

 3) Travel supports the world economy

-Travel and tourism represent 9% of the world’s GDP (gross domestic product).
+Travel and tourism represent more than 10% of the world’s GDP (gross domestic product).

 Travel brings joy into your life and re-connects you with your family.
-Aren’t some of your happiest moments those of building sand castles on a holiday beach with your children, or exploring a new city, hand-in-hand with your loved one?
+Aren’t some of your happiest moments those of building sand castles on a holiday beach with your children, or exploring a new city, hand-in-hand with your significant other?